sapwavino/medgical-landing-page/README.md

 ### TODO

-- Adjust the edges of the feedback carousel to work properly with light theme
+- Adjust the edges of the feedback cards carousel to work properly with light theme
 - Use a consistent shade of white across different elements
 - Add fade effect on top/bottom edges of cards to help text fade out more elegantly in light mode e.g TranscriptorBot
 - Add theme switch button to allow users toggle themes (also add browser storage for theme switch)